mo-azfar/OTRS-Extended-Ticket-Notification/TELEGRAMAGENT.md

 # OTRS-Ticket-Notification-To-Telegram-Users
 - Built for OTRS CE v 6.0.x
-- This module extend Ticket Notification module to send notification to Telegram users (agent).
+- This module extend Ticket Notification module to send notification to Telegram users (agent / customer / non-users).
 - **Require CustomMessage API**

 1. A telegram bot must be created by chat with @FatherBot and obtain the token via Telegram.